wp-plugins/zendy-mailman/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Zendy Mailman makes sure all the email messages sent by your Wordpress site are delivered successfully by using SMTP rather than the built-in Wordpress PHP mailer.
+Zendy Mailman improves deliverabilty of emails sent by your website by using SMTP rather than the built-in Wordpress PHP mailer.

 == Description ==